What Can I Give My Old Dog for Stiff Joints?

 How Can I Help My Old Dog With Joint Pain Without Supplements?

-The best way to help your dog without giving them any supplements is to change their food to a more supportive, healthy diet.
+However, the best way to help your dog without giving them any supplements is to change their food to a more supportive, healthy diet.

 Even if you don’t want to add supplements, you can add many of the same compounds through their food.